ethe/pygraphy/README.md

 Also, Pygraphy is faster than graphql-core-next, you can check benchmark results as below.

-And more, Pygraphy clearly support stateful subscription method whith Python Asynchronous Generators, which is not elaborate in graphql-core-next.
+And more, Pygraphy clearly support stateful subscription method with Python Asynchronous Generators, which is not elaborate in graphql-core-next.

 ### Disadvantages